Shivanshu1511/Personal-Portfolio/README.md

 List the technologies, frameworks, and tools used to build your portfolio website.
 This could include programming languages, libraries, CMS platforms, hosting services, etc.

 - HTML5
-- CSS3 (mention any pre-processors like Sass)
+- CSS3
-- JavaScript (mention any frameworks or libraries like React or Vue.js)
+- JavaScrip
-- GitHub Pages (or any other hosting service used)
+- GitHub Pages
-- [Additional technologies]

 ## How to Use